 Drug Detox South Florida

 When your body has become dependent on either alcohol or one or more of a series of drugs, the first step towards recovery is removing whatever amounts of the drug are still in your system.
 This involves a process, known as drug detox, which can be not only difficult but also painful.
 The detoxification process of your body can be achieved in several ways, the most common of which is to wait for your body to do it naturally.
 But natural detox often leads to failure and can be extremely dangerous, which is why we prefer to use a more humanistic approach.
-We constantly try to be the top drug detox South Florida facility.
+We constantly try to be the top drug detox South Florida facility at Lumiere Detox Center.

 It is also important to understand that the underlying cause of addiction is not always the drug itself, but the reaction it causes within the body, whether it be a false sensation of well-being, or the ability to sleep without interruption, which is part of the reason why addiction is considered a chronic disease, similar to diabetes and high blood pressure.
 This is also the reason why a high number of addicts can relapse when they don’t have the tools and support they need to continue on their path to recovery.